SNN0/Multi-Omics-Based-Survival-Modeling/README.md

 The project is structured with notebooks located inside their respective data directories.
 Pre-computed models are saved to a `Results/` folder within each directory.

-**Note on Paths:** The notebooks source `functions.R` using an absolute path (`D:/MultiDrug/Surv-Codes/functions.R`).
-For this repository to be portable, you should change this in each notebook to a relative path, e.g.: `source('../../functions.R')`.
+**Note on Paths:** For this repository to be portable, you should change this in each notebook to a relative path, e.g.: `source('../../functions.R')`.

 ## Setup and Installation